AUCOHL/Malice/macOS.md

 Xcode is needed as intermediate.
 Please do not build Malice from inside the Xcode IDE.

 ## First time setup
-Short version: Download [D2XXHelper](http://www.ftdichip.com/Drivers/D2XX/MacOSX/D2xxHelper_v2.0.0.pkg) from FTDI's website, which is needed driver.
+Short version: Download [D2XXHelper](http://www.ftdichip.com/Drivers/D2XX/MacOSX/D2xxHelper_v2.0.0.pkg) from FTDI's website, which is a needed driver.
 Please not that your use of the driver is subject to FTDI's license terms and not ours.

 Long version: